fabrizionastri/csv2qif-ts/README.md

 - `^`: end of the transaction record.

 Each field begins with a single-letter code, followed by the data for that field.
 Transaction records are separated by caret (`^`) characters.

+## Prefer using Python ?

+If you prefer using TypeScript, check out [csv2qif-ts](https://github.com/fabrizionastri/csv2qif-TS)